+80% School-Wide Prevention Practices

-(80%) Proactive Relationship building Actions Develop healthy relationships.
+Proactive Relationship Building Actions

+Develop healthy relationships.
 Collectively identify common values and guidelines.
 Cultivate acceptance and understanding of others.
 Promote and strengthen a sense of belonging and ownership.
-Model and demonstrate respect, consistency, and fairness without judgement.
-Schoolwide Interventions Classroom Norms Community & Advisory Circles Culturally Responsive Practices Relationship Building Strategies Affective Statements (positive and negative) Affective Questions Modeling behavior Parent Contact (positive calls, micro-village meetings, open houses, emails, parent letters, personal introductions, etc.) (15%) When should we be "WITH" Actions To prevent harm To resolve differences To promote social and emotional wellness To maintain a positive school climate and culture Tardies Class disruptions Disrespectful language Harmful behaviors Failure to complete assignments Lack of class engagement Skipping (1st offense) Academic dishonesty Minor dress code offenses Misuses of technology Unintentional damage to property Teacher and Staff Interventions (5%) When should we be "TO" Actions
+Model and demonstrate respect, consistency, and fairness without judgment.
+Schoolwide Interventions: Classroom Norms Community & Advisory Circles Culturally Responsive Practices Relationship Building Strategies Affective Statements (positive and negative) Affective Questions Modeling behavior Parent Contact (positive calls, micro-village meetings, open houses, emails, parent letters, personal introductions, etc.)

+15% Managir ng Difficulties

+When should we be "WITH" Actions

+To prevent harm To resolve differences To promote social and emotional wellness To maintain a positive school climate and culture Tardies Class disruptions Disrespectful language Harmful behaviors Failure to complete assignments Teacher and Staff Interventions

+- Lack of class engagement

+- Skipping (1st offense)

+- Academic dishonesty

+- Minor dress code offenses

+- Misuses of technology

+- Unintentional damage to property

+5% Intense Interventions

+5% interise interventions

+When should we be "TO" Actions

 To repair a relationship or reintegrate a student into the community.
 To create a system of personal and collective accountability.
 To rebuild relationships within the learning community.

-To respond to any action that poses a safety risk to the community:

-- Endangering self or others
+To respond to any action that poses a safety risk to the community: Endangering self or others Fighting Bullying Intentional destruction of property Major dress code offenses Administrative Intervention Impromptu conferences Affective questions Problem solving circles Formal restorative circle Formal contract to repair harm Reintegration plan

-- Fighting

-- Bullying

-- Intentional destruction of property

-- Major dress code offenses

-Administrative Intervention

-- Impromptu conferences

-- Affective questions

-- Problem solving circles

-- Formal restorative circle

-- Formal contract to repair harm

-- Reintegration plan
+INTERVENTIONS

-INTERVENTIONS: If a student needs additional support, intervention steps are outlined below.
+If a student needs additional support, intervention steps are outlined below.
 Our staff are expected to carry out each intervention in a way that is restorative to both the student and the staff member.
 Parents, peer teachers, counselors, dean of students, and other support staff are viewed as a source of support throughout this process.

-Initial Interventions
+Initial

+Warning

-- 1. Warning Verbal warning, Use of proximity, Change of location within the learning environment, Quick mindfulness practice, Narration of positive things happening in the learning environment, Private conversation or check-in - 2.
-Teacher/Student conference Reflection (Journal or Discussion), Restorative Practices (see above) - 3.
-Parent Notification (logged into SIS) Email, phone call (contact must be made)
+• Verbal warning, Use of proximity, Change of location within the learning environment, Quick mindfulness practice, Narration of positive things happening in the learning environment, Private conversation or check-in

+Teacher/Student Conference

+• Reflection (Journal or Discussion), Restorative Practices (see above)

+Parent Notification (logged into SIS)

+• Email, phone call (contact must be made)

-Follow-Up Interventions
+Follow-Up

+Teacher Intervention

+• example: Detention (a.m. or p.m.), Silent lunch, Lunch-and-Learn, Restitution

+Request Case Conference with family and, possibly, other members of micro-village

+• Reach out to Head of School and Director of School Operations

+Referral

-- Teacher Intervention example: Detention (a.m. or p.m.), Silent lunch, Lunch-and-Learn, Restitution - Request Case Conference with family and, possibly, other members of micro-village - Reach out to Head of School and Director of School Operations - Referral - O Tier 2 behavioral intervention - O Check-in-Check-out, behavior contract, motivation strategies etc. . . - Individual counseling with social worker or therapist - o Group counseling with social worker or therapist
+- Tier 2 behavioral intervention - Check-in-Check-out, behavior contract, motivation strategies etc. - Individual counseling with social worker or therapist - Group counseling with social worker or therapist

-Administrative Intervention
+Administrative

-- Office Referral Restorative Circle - If an office referral is generated, the teacher/staff member will also be requested to be a part of the circle.
-Families will also be invited and expected in attendance at these conversations. - Could result in the following: consequence determined by Head of School, detention, ISS, withdrawal of privileges, restorative justice action, peer mediation, or OSS. - Repeated Office Referral Formal Restorative Circle (Parent and, possibly, other members of microvillage included) - Behavior contract (Parent/Student Accountability) - o Positive reinforcement - Reward system for decrease of negative behavior - Could result in the following
+Office Referral - Restorative Circle

+- If an office referral is generated, the teacher/staff member will also be requested to be a part of the circle.
+Families will also be invited and expected in attendance at these conversations. - Could result in the following: consequence determined by Head of School, detention, ISS, withdrawal of privileges, restorative justice action, peer mediation, or OSS.

+Repeated Office Referral - Formal Restorative Circle (Parent and, possibly, other members of micro-village included)

-- OSS, ISS, Possible Social Worker, Wrap around Services, Tier 3 or expulsion referral - Formal Contract to repair harm
+- Behavior contract (Parent/Student Accountability) - Positive reinforcement - Reward system for decrease of negative behavior - Could result in the following: - OSS, ISS, Possible Social Worker, Wrap around Services, Tier 3 or expulsion referral - Formal Contract to repair harm